AdobeDocs/analytics.en/help/components/locations/configure-import-accounts.md

    | [!UICONTROL **Account type**] | Select your cloud account type.
 We recommend having a single account for each account type, with multiple locations as needed within that account. |
 1. In the [!UICONTROL **Account properties**] section, specify information specific to the account type that you selected.

    For configuration instructions, expand the section below that corresponds to the [!UICONTROL **Account type**] that you selected.
+(Additional legacy account types are also available, but are not recommended.)

+   **Account types**

    +++Amazon S3 Role ARN